paulcodrpub/python/README.md

 This repository includes python scripts I've created for personal use.

 # Crontab updater
-I wrote a small python script to help keep /etc/crontab on my CentOS machines updated consistently.
-You can modify the scripts to update text files also.
+I have created python scripts to help automate updating /etc/crontab on my CentOS machines.
 I've written 2 scripts, one for python 2.7.x, and one for python 3.6.x.
+When executed, the script searches for certain strings.
+If no matching string is found, an entry will be added to /etc/crontab.

+You can modify the scripts to update other text files also.

 ## crontab-updater-py27.py
 - Use on CentOS 7 to update /etc/crontab idempotently.